By Steve & Tamami Laser

 Along with Modulo X front and rear fascias, additional exterior mods include black chrome emblems and a dedicated active rear spoiler.
 The S660 roadster features a mid-ship engine/rear-wheel-drive layout and a low center of gravity, with near optimal 45-55 front-rear weight balance for performance cornering.

-The development of the original S660 started with a product planning proposal to commemorate the 50th anniversary of Honda R&D. The project was led by then 26-year-old Ryo Mukumoto, who was only 23 when he was assigned his dream job of bringing the new car to life.
+The development of the original S660 started with a product planning proposal to commemorate the 50th anniversary of Honda R&D.

 Version Z rides on special Stealth Black finish alloy wheels.
 Modulo X models are distinguished from regular production S660s with a dedicated suspension, including adjustable five-stage dampers, plus an enhanced braking system with drilled rotors and sports brake pads.